Personal Home Care Providers Referred By Senior Nannies

 - • Companionship, encouraging activity and socialization

-We make recommendations so you and your loved one can decide which types of aid are most appropriate for the care plan.
+We make recommendations so you and your loved one can decide which types of aid are most appropriate your specific needs and preferences.

-Senior Nannies CNAs and HHAs can also be matched based on their training and experience to your loved one’s unique personal care needs relative to a health condition, such as:
+Senior Nannies can refer CNAs and HHAs that are matched based on their training and experience to your loved one’s unique personal care needs relative to a health condition, such as:

 - • Dementia and Alzheimer’s disease